 Initially lets look at the few main types of vacuum, these are often chosen just taking personal preference into account and who knows better than you, the homeowner?
 So lets explore your needs:

 Firstly, you have the stereotypical UPRIGHT.
-Since these are generally heavier than other varieties and have beater brushes on the vacuum head, you might wish to think again before choosing this type, as scratches to your beloved smooth floors will be counterproductive and distressing.
+Since these are generally heavier than other varieties and have beater brushes on the vacuum head, you might wish to think again before choosing an upright vacuum for your wood floor, as scratches to your beloved smooth floors will be counterproductive and distressing.
 Models with carpet pile height controls could solve the scratch problem.
 You might however, have concrete screed flooring or similar where this might not be such an issue.

 Then we have the CANISTER vacuum.
 Often the best option as it combines a strong suction together with ease of movement, having the separate head and body which is not too heavy to operate.